telemark/minelev-pifu-tools/README.md

 ## Extras

-Sometimes there's the need (for speed) to add some extra groups/students/teachers permanently temporaily.
+Sometimes there's the need (for speed) to add some extra groups/students/teachers permanently temporarily.
 If you feel this need, add a `extras.json` file in the root of the project with this schema:
 ```json
 {